How to Choose a Podcast Format for Your Show

 - As episodes are related to each other, you have to think about the whole season in advance.

-- This format is not suitable for people who are not creative.
+- Fictional podcasts are not suitable for people who are not creative.

 6. Non-Fictional Storytelling